RTSProductions/RTSEngine/README.md

             {"g","g","g","g","g","g","g"},
         };
 ```
-Then in the second for loop add another if statment:
+Then in the second for loop add another if statement:
 ```cs
 if (Map[j, i] == "p")
 {